 This is a rolling programme.
 Applications can be made at any time and will be considered at panel meetings taking place approximately every two months.
 The next deadline is 22 March 2021, 9am.
 Applicants submitting by 15 March, 9am, can get feedback on their applications to make final improvement before the deadline.

 It takes up to four to five months for organisations to receive a decision on their application and Groundwork recommends that organisations apply as soon as possible as it expects competition to increase as the programme continues.

 They regularly offer applicant workshops which are an opportunity to learn more about the programme and ask questions.
 Sign up to one below:

 Further information and support

-If you have any queries please do get in touch with our team on email@example.com
+If you have any queries please do get in touch with the team on email@example.com

-Groundworks have also published a promotional video introducing the programme and featuring some of our existing projects. https://youtu.be/
+Groundworks have also published a promotional video introducing the programme and featuring some of their existing projects. https://youtu.be/